 It probably isn't practical to define more than 200 vertices in a single model because higher vertex indices cannot be used in a model that is drawn on the map (and some high indices trigger procedural generation when a model is rendered in 3D).

-A right-hand coordinate system is used to specify vertex positions.
+A left-handed coordinate system is used to specify vertex positions.
 Ground level is the xy plane with z=0 and all negative z coordinate values are above ground.
 Coordinates are stored as a signed two's complement little-endian number occupying four bytes.

 An array of primitive definitions follows the vertex definitions.
 Each primitive definition is 16 bytes long, half of which is used to store vertex indices.
 Primitives are not shared between models.